 3. Once you enable the appropriate settings, use the Save and Exit option to confirm the changes.

-STEP 2: Enable Hyper-V
+Step 2: Enable Hyper-V

-6. Click OK to confirm the changes.
+4. Check the Hyper-V option and click OK to confirm the changes.

-STEP 3: Create a Virtual Switch
+Step 3: Create Virtual Switch

 After enabling Hyper-V, create a virtual network switch for the virtual machine to use: